brotatotes/bht-automation/bht gen 3/Revelation/Chapter 22/Revelation 22 9 bht.md

 # Revelation 22:9 Commentary Help Text

 ## BHT:
-The angel's strong and urgent prohibition against worship echoes the importance of dedicating worship solely to God.
-Unlike the fallen angel's temptation of Jesus, the angel emphasizes the need to worship God alone.
-By recognizing John's spiritual brotherhood with the prophets, the angel underscores their collective duty in revealing significant insights about the future.
-This shared service encourages all believers to offer worship to God exclusively, acknowledging His absolute sovereignty.
+The angel's abruptness in prohibiting worship reflects his aversion, contrasting with the fallen angel's temptation of Jesus.
+The angel's interposition emphasizes worshipping God alone, not angels.
+Furthermore, thy brethren the prophets highlights John's spiritual brotherhood with the prophets, demonstrating the unity of believers.
+All creatures, including angels, are fellow servants before God, and it is their duty to encourage and support one another in their shared service.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
 1. "See not; the abruptness of the phrase marking the angel's abhorrence of the thought of his being worshipped however indirectly."
 2. "Contrast the fallen angel's temptation to Jesus, 'Fall down and worship me' (Matthew 4:9)."
-3. "Which accords with the abrupt earnestness of the angel's prohibition of an act derogatory to God."
+3. "Accords with the abrupt earnestness of the angel's prohibition of an act derogatory to God."

 ### Albert Barnes:
-1. "For I am thy fellow-servant...
-Like them, he had merely been employed to disclose important truths in regard to the future; but as the prophets, even the most eminent of them, were not regarded as entitled to worship on account of the communications which they had made, no more was he."
+1. "For I am thy fellow-servant - notes on Revelation 19:10."
-2. "And of them which keep the sayings of this book...
-The 'sayings of this book' which he says he kept, must be understood to mean those great principles of religion which it enjoined, and which are of equal obligation on human beings and angels."
+2. "And of thy brethren the prophets - In Revelation 19:10, it is 'of thy brethren that have the testimony of Jesus.'"
-3. "Worship God - Worship God only."
+3. "And of them which keep the sayings of this book - 'I am a mere creature of God.'"

 ### Marvin Vincent:
 1. See thou do it not [ορα μη] .
 Lit., see not.